APTOL-7176/genshin-art-3d-model/src/prd.md

 ## Essential Features

+### Weapon Removal Options
+- **What it does**: Intelligently detects and removes weapons from character images while preserving natural hand positions
+- **Why it matters**: Many pixel art characters hold weapons, but clean T-pose models need empty hands for proper rigging
+- **Success criteria**: Users can toggle weapon removal on/off, removal process maintains character integrity

+### Character Gender Detection
+- **What it does**: Allows users to specify character gender (male/female/auto-detect) for optimized processing
+- **Why it matters**: Different genders may require different processing approaches for optimal results
+- **Success criteria**: Gender setting influences processing parameters and improves output quality

+### 3D Model Rigging
+- **What it does**: Automatically generates skeletal rigs for 3D models compatible with game engines
+- **Why it matters**: Rigged models can be immediately used for animation in Unity, Unreal Engine, or Blender
+- **Success criteria**: Generated models include proper bone hierarchies and are animation-ready

 ### RunPod API Integration
 - **What it does**: Connects to RunPod serverless endpoints for AI processing
 - **Why it matters**: Provides the computational power needed for complex AI transformations